matthewkeaton5/MiniProject1/README.md

 Docker facilitates faster soft ware delivery.
 This can render to cost savings because it increases productivity of the company's software engineers.
 # Automated Testing
+allows for faster more reliable results, also increases the informational security by limiting the ammount of people with access to the information of the project.
 # Continuous integration
+Allows multiple developers to do their work independently and maximizes efficiency across the board.
+Using the free software such as git to assist in these endeavors is something that most companies should want to do simply because there is very little downside.
 # cd
 The command CD changes directories and allows us to work in different settings
 # mkdir